Kung Fu Panda 3: Theatrical

 In September 2012, it was announced that Kung Fu Panda 3 would be released on March 18, 2016.
 On April 9, 2013, the film's release date was moved up to December 23, 2015.
 In December 2014, the film was delayed to its original release date of March 18, 2016, to avoid competition with Star Wars: The Force Awakens, taking the slot of another DreamWorks Animation film, The Boss Baby, which in turn was pushed back to March 31, 2017.
 In April 2015, the release date was again brought forward, this time to January 29, 2016.
 AMC Theatres partnered with Fox and DreamWorks Animation to play the movie in Mandarin at seven theaters, and in Spanish at 14 locations in the U.S and Canada, creating a mix of subtitled and dubbed formats of Kung Fu Panda 3.
 This marked the first time that AMC presented a major theatrical release in Mandarin.
-The film had a day-and-date release in South Korea, Russia, Ukraine, Jamaica, Puerto Rico and China on January 28, and in the U.S. and Canada on January 29.
-Other markets followed in March and April.
+The film had a day-and-date release in South Korea, Russia, Ukraine, Jamaica, Puerto Rico and China on January 28, 2016, and in the U.S. and Canada on January 29.
+Other markets followed in March and April of the same year.
 According to Deadline Hollywood, the strategy behind such a staggered release was to take advantage of certain opportunistic dates that presented themselves, such as the Chinese New Year in February for China.

 Home media

 The film was released on Blu-ray and DVD on June 28, 2016.
+A 4K Ultra-HD release from Universal Pictures Home Entertainment is scheduled for March 3, 2026.